 The Pulpit Rock and Pinnacle Loop along the Appalachian Trail is one of the most popular hikes in eastern Pennsylvania.

 Because there are two overlooks, you can hike to one or both and still have gorgeous views of the region.
-Most hikers like to make the additional trek to the Pinnacle since it’s the highest point on the Blue Mountain ridge along the Appalachian Trail.
+Most hikers like to make the extra trek to the Pinnacle because, at 1,634 feet, it’s the highest point on the Blue Mountain ridge along the Appalachian Trail.

 If you are considering hiking this popular section of the Appalachian Trail, the guide below will give you everything you need to know, including an alternate starting point to shorten the hike (but not the fun)!